mneubrand/mneubrand.github.io/_hikes/2015-08-07-Ohlone-Wilderness-Thru-Hike.md

 title: Ohlone Wilderness Thru-Hike
 date: 2015-08-07 00:00:00
 layout: post
+tags: Bay Area
 ---
 We've never really considered doing a long distance hike or thru-hike before but got turned on to the idea after watching the documentary [Mile..
 Mile and a Half](https://www.amazon.com/Mile-Half-Jason-Fitzpatrick/dp/B00FJVD4AS/ref=pd_ys_iyr4) about a group of people hiking the John Muir Trail.
 It seemed like an incredible experience and something we wanted to try as well.
-Starting with a 3 week long thru-hike was probably a bad idea so I started looking for some short thru-hikes in the bay area and found the [Ohlone Wilderness Trail](http://www.ebparks.org/parks/ohlone).
+Starting with a 3 week long thru-hike is probably a bad idea so I started looking for some short thru-hikes in the bay area and found the [Ohlone Wilderness Trail](http://www.ebparks.org/parks/ohlone).
 Coincidentally we already had a camping weekend in Del
 Valle, one of the two starting points of the trail, lined up.

-<!--more-->

 All we had to do was move the 2nd day from Del Valle to Maggie's Half Acre, a backpacking campground in the Ohlone Wilderness.
 I had to call the EB Parks office to change our reservation and they were really helpful in rearranging our trip.

+<!--more-->

 # Preparation